 We intend to use Marriott as our preferred, but not exclusive, hotel management company for our hotel properties and expect to benefit from Marriott's strong brands and its excellent hotel management services.
 Marriott-branded hotels have an extensive record of generating premiums in RevPAR over competitive brands.
 Each of our initial hotel properties operates under a recognized Marriott brand, including Marriott®, Renaissance Hotels and Resorts® and Courtyard by Marriott®.
-In connection with our July 2004 private placement, Marriott purchased 3.0 million shares, which represented 13.8% of our outstanding common stock (including unvested restricted stock).
-In addition, concurrently with the completion of this offering, we are selling directly to Marriott 1,428,571 shares of our common stock at the initial public offering price.
-Following the completion of this offering, Marriott will own 9.2% of our outstanding common stock (including unvested restricted stock).
+In connection with our July 2004 private placement, Marriott purchased 3.0 million shares, which represents 13.8% of our outstanding common stock (including unvested restricted stock).
+In addition, concurrently with the completion of this offering, we are selling directly to Marriott approximately 1,300,000 shares of our common stock at the initial public offering price.
+The actual number of shares being sold to Marriott will be an amount equal to the lesser of \$15.0 million divided by the initial public offering price of our common stock or that number of shares which, when combined with Marriott's holdings of 3.0 million shares of our common stock, will represent a 9.8% ownership interest in our company upon completion of this offering.